DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Introduction

-The rest of this paper is organized as follows: section 2 presents the background and the definition of the dynamic PAE problem.
+The rest of this paper is organized as follows: Section 2 presents the background and the definition of the dynamic PAE problem.
 Section 3 introduces the key components of the \THEMODEL\ framework.
 Section 4 details the experimental evaluation, including the settings, the results, and the analysis.
-Section 5 discusses the related works of the dynamic attack problem and optimization techniques, and section 6 concludes the paper with possible future works.
+Section 5 discusses the related works of the dynamic attack problem and optimization techniques.
+Section 6 discusses the potential application, limitation and future works, and section 7 concludes the paper.